 Welcome Back to School 2019-2020 is going to be a great year!

 Welcome to another exciting year of school at Holy Savior Catholic Academy.
 Second grade is a wonderful year when reading really takes off and should become a lifelong habit.
 I am Mrs. Joan Noonan, the second grade teacher.
-I am the mother of 4 and grandmother of two and a half (due in December) and this will be my seventeenth year teaching elementary school.
+I am the mother of 4 and grandmother of two and a half (due in December) and this will be my nineteenth year teaching elementary school.
 Please take a minute to review our classroom policies and then if you have any questions please ask me.

 I use the agenda as an added form of communication.
 Students will write their nightly assignments.
 I ask that you please check their agendas every night and sign them.
 Feel free to write to me in the agenda if you have a question or concern.